-Approximately 77 kms. east of Shaunavon on Highway 13.
+Approximately 77 km NE of Shaunavon on Highway 13.

 This area was originally created as an irrigation project for the PFRA.
 Over the years it has developed into a major recreation area.
 If camping, fishing, water skiing or just relaxing is something you are interested in, you are in the right area.

 Cypress Hills Interprovincial Park